LESSON No. 3

 All topics in this section:

-Caries (from gr. сaries - decay) is a widespread disease of teeth after their eruption, manifested by demineralization and softening of their hard tissues with the formation of a defect
+Caries (from the gr. caries - rotting) is a widespread disease of teeth after their eruption, manifested by demineralization and softening of their hard tissues with the formation of defects

 Features of some types of dental caries

 Circular caries.
-Caries of milk teeth in children, which develops in upper incisors starting at the neck of the tooth.
-It spreads circularly around the tooth and rapidly; no transparency
+Caries of primary teeth in children, which develops in upper incisors, starting at the neck of the tooth.
+Spreads circularly around the tooth and quickly; lack of clarity

-Non-carious lesions of the teeth include fluorosis, wedge-shaped defects, dental erosion, acid damage to enamel and dentin, erasure of hard tooth tissues, mechanical damage teeth and legacy
+Non-carious lesions of teeth include fluorosis, wedge-shaped defects, tooth erosion, acid damage to enamel and dentin, abrasion of hard tooth tissues, mechanical damage tooth and inheritance

-Pulpitis - inflammation in the pulp in response to damage caused by the action of various factors.
+Pulpitis – inflammation in the pulp in response to damage caused by action various factors.
 Damaging factors can be: 1) pathogenic microbes; 2) chemicals

 Periodontitis

-Periodontitis is an inflammation of the periodontium, predominantly the periodontal ligament.
+Periodontitis is an inflammation of the periodontium, mainly the periodontal ligament.
 They get sick more often in childhood and adolescence.
-In the etiology of periodontitis, infection occupies a leading position
+In the etiology of periodontitis, infection occupies a leading position.

-Dens, dentis - a tooth, an organ of the oral cavity, an integral part of the digestive system.
-Corona dentis - the crown of the tooth - the part of the tooth covered with enamel.
+Dens, dentis – tooth, organ of the oral cavity, an integral part of the digestive system.
+Corona dentis – the crown of a tooth is the part of the tooth covered with enamel.

 Test self-control